uberblah/software-quality/docs/principles/loose-coupling.md

 *   **Internal Knowledge**: Component A constructs Component B's internal objects or accesses its private fields.
 *   **Circular Dependencies**: A depends on B, and B depends on A. They must be deployed together.
 *   **Lockstep Deployment**: You cannot deploy Service A without also deploying Service B.
+*   **Rigid Data Formats**: Data is exchanged as raw bytes, or in language-specific formats (e.g., Java objects, Python objects), where adding fields or changing languages is a breaking change.

 ### Signs of Loose Coupling (Good)
 *   **Stable Interfaces**: Components interact via defined APIs (REST, gRPC, public methods) that don't expose internal implementation.